sashabatin/yonchee_app/docs/DEPLOY.md

 # Deploying Yonchee Bot to Azure Container Apps

-This guide describes how to deploy Yonchee Bot as an Azure Container App using a private Azure Container Registry (ACR), securely managing secrets, and mapping environment variables.
+This guide describes how to deploy Yonchee Bot as an Azure Container App using a private Azure Container Registry (ACR), securely managing secrets, mapping environment variables, and automating deployment with GitHub Actions.

 ---